stoyan/Dreamhost-mailing-list-helper/README.md

  * `notonurl.html`: The URL of the page that appears if they are not on the list, and they have attempted to unsubscribe
  * `unsuburl.html`: The URL of the "goodbye" page that appears if someone successfully unsubscribed from the list

 These are a lot of pages, and you may wonder how the whole flow works.
-Well you just embed the form.html in your templates or larger HTML pages.
-Then a small piece of javascript (in Dreamhost-mailing-list-helper/form.html) makes sure the mailing list form is submitted to a hidden iframe.
-In the spirit of progressive enhancement, if JS is disabled, all the HTML pages load in target=_blank.
+Well, you just embed the `form.html` in your templates or larger HTML pages.
+Then a small piece of javascript (in `Dreamhost-mailing-list-helper/form.html`) makes sure the mailing list form is submitted to a hidden iframe.
+In the spirit of progressive enhancement, if JS is disabled, all the HTML pages load in `target=_blank`.
 If JS is enabled, the forms are submitted to the hidden frame.
 Then depending on which page is loaded in the iframe, you show messages to the user inline.
 So no full-page reloads.
+Just good ol' Ajax from the times when Ajax wasn't even AJAX.
+Iframes, baby!

 # Example flows